Internship Details

 -

-Is there an age requirement?
-We ask that Interns be over the age of 18 years old.
-If you are younger than 18 years old, you can check out our volunteer opportunities.
+2. Is there an age requirement?
+We ask that Interns be over 18 years old.
+If you are under 18, you can check out our volunteer opportunities.

-Do you provide housing?
+3. Do you provide housing?
 At this time, we do not provide housing.
-If you are interested in interning with Texas Equine, you will need to live within a reasonable driving distance from our facility in order to attend the work sessions and lessons.
+If you are interested in interning with Texas Equine, you will need to live within a reasonable driving distance of our facility to attend work sessions and lessons.

 -